xstreck1/LibPyin/README.md

 ---------
 A C++11 compliant compiler is needed, however there are no additional dependencies.
 The repository contains [CMake](https://cmake.org/runningcmake/) and [QMake](http://doc.qt.io/qtcreator/creator-project-opening.html) files for easy compiling.

-If do not want to use either for some reason, and are making a project from the code yourself, do set the BUILD_SHARED macro to make sure the symbols are correcly exported.
+If do not want to use either for some reason, and are making a project from the code yourself, do set the `LIBPYIN_BUILD_SHARED` macro to make sure the symbols are correcly exported.

 Use
 ---
-When using from C++, include "libpyincpp.h".
-When using from C, include "libpyinc.h".
-In both cases link against LibPyin.
+When using from C++, include `libpyincpp.h`.
+When using from C, include `libpyinc.h` and link against `LibPyin`.

 ### Can I use LibPyin Source in My Code?
-Absolutelly, just copy-paste the source folder to your project and add it to the include path.
+Absolutelly, just copy-paste the `source` folder to your project and add it to the include path.

 Examples
 --------